-The Company's Board currently consists of three (3) directors, two of whom, namely Andrew Milligan and Ronald Coombes are considered by the Board to be independent based upon the tests for independence set forth in NI 52-110.
+The Company's Board currently consists of three (3) directors, Ronald Coombes is considered by the Board to be independent based upon the tests for independence set forth in NI 52-110.
 Paul Saxton is not independent as he is the President, CEO and Corporate Secretary of the Company.
+Dong Shim is not independent as he has acted as CFO of the Company within the last three (3) years.